druidweb/druid/README.md

 Unlike other starter kits that give you a basic setup and leave you to figure out the rest, Druid provides a complete development ecosystem.
 Every component is tested, every workflow is automated, and every decision has been made with scalability and maintainability in mind.
 From comprehensive testing with Pest and Vitest to automated semantic releases, this isn't just a starter kit, it's a complete foundation for building production applications that can grow with your business.

+> NOTE: Druid contains the latest updates from Vue Starter kit including Two-Factor Authentication with Fortify.

 ## Features

 - 🚀 [Laravel 12](https://laravel.com) - Latest Laravel with PHP 8.3+ support